-Setting What does it do? dom.allow_scripts_to_close_windows This setting allows browser windows to be closed. signed.applets.codebase_principal_support This setting displays browser windows in fullscreen mode. dom.disable_window_open_feature.resizable This setting prevents the size of an open browser
+Setting What does it do? dom.allow_scripts_to_close_windows This setting allows browser windows to be closed. signed.applets.codebase_principal_support This setting displays browser windows in fullscreen mode. dom.disable_window_open_feature.resizable This setting prevents the size of an open browser window from being changed. security.fileuri.strict_origin_policy This setting allows links to be executed if an HTML page is launched from a local drive.

-Setting What does it do?

-window from being changed.

-security.fileuri.strict_origin_policy This setting allows links to be executed if an HTML page is launched from a local drive.